Diseases & Conditions

 Assistive devices.
 Using devices such as a cane, or wearing a brace or knee sleeve can be helpful.
-A brace assists with stability and function, and may be especially helpful if the arthritis is centered on one side of the knee.
+A brace assists with stability and function, and it may be especially helpful if the arthritis is centered on one side of the knee.
 There are two types of braces that are often used for knee arthritis: An "unloader" brace shifts weight away from the affected portion of the knee, while a "support" brace helps support the entire knee load.
 Placing wedges in your shoe is not recommended for relieving knee discomfort.

 Other remedies.
 Applying heat or ice, or wearing elastic bandages to provide support to the knee may provide some relief from pain.

 Medications.
 Several types of drugs are useful in treating arthritis of the knee.
 Because people respond differently to medications, your doctor will work closely with you to determine the medications and dosages that are safe and effective for you.